-5.39 This area of rising land crowned by woodland is part of Coldharbour Farm.
+5.40 This area of rising land crowned by woodland is part of Coldharbour Farm.
 Part of it has already been acquired for a small development of affordable housing but what remains offsets the ribbon development on the other side of South Road and provides a pleasing landscape feature for this entrance to Wivelsfield Green.
 Any development on this ridge of land would have considerable visual impact as well as being detrimental to the rural environment.
+This land was also part of Wivelsfield Common, which was enclosed in 1626 by consent of the commoners and lord of the manor, who got 100 acres hence Hundred Acre Lane.
+The boundaries of the former common are defined in the 8th century charter.